TrentonHill/Smokey-Sense/README.md

 ## Usage & Controls

-* **Interactive Console Menu:** When the program is running it exposes a console-based menu.
+* **Interactive Console Menu:** When the program is running it exposes a console based menu.
 Type the number for the feature you want to toggle and press Enter.
 The menu controls enabling/disabling for ESP, Bones, Aim Assist (if enabled), RCS (if enabled), and other features.
-No need to re-edit `Functions.cs` for day-to-day toggles.
+No need to re-edit `Functions.cs` for day to day toggles.
 * **Default Keys:** There are a few default keybinds for quick toggles (see `Functions.cs`) — but the console menu is the recommended way to toggle at runtime.
 * **Aim Assist & RCS:** Both features exist in the codebase but are **disabled by default**.
 They will remain disabled until explicit verification that they are safe from detection signals introduced by VAC-NET.
-* **Advanced Customization:** If you want to change defaults, `Functions.cs` contains the config and default keybinds — advanced users can edit and rebuild.
+* **Advanced Customization:** If you want to change defaults, `Functions.cs` contains the config and default keybinds, advanced users can edit and rebuild.
 For most users, use the runtime console menu.
-* **Exit:** Close the console window to exit.

----

-## Development Notes

-* The overlay uses **SharpDX + Direct3D11** to avoid the FPS & tearing issues observed with GDI.
-This is a major performance improvement in full matches.
-* **Costura.Fody** is used in the project file so referenced assemblies are embedded into the final exe; the result is a single distributable binary.
-* Offsets are obtained from public A2X sources on startup — if offsets fail to fetch, the console will print an error and continue using cached values (if present).